slateci/slateci.github.io/bugs/index.md

 Oh no!
 You found a bug?

 Join the [slateci-discuss](https://groups.google.com/forum/#!forum/slateci-discuss){:target\
-="_blank"} group to report a bug, post questions and search for discussion topics.
+="_blank"} group to report a bug, post questions, and search for discussion topics.